marcelrienks/PieceOfCake.Web-Services-Data/README.md

 * Add validation to prevent role from being deleted if it's assigned to a User
 * verify of username, password on create of User without causing a post back
 * add functionality to User edit for Password and Avatar (including validation)
-* investigate creating unit tests for the repository, by creating a fake contaxt/dbset class, which can be dependancy injected in?

 ## RESOURCES: ##
 ### Roles ###